Do not destroy volume if wizard import fails

 William: here are 2 examples:

 Both were recovered.
 From these examples do you think there are any more scenarios we need to account for?

-#4 Updated by William Grzybowski almost 3 years ago
+#4 Updated by William Grzybowski about 3 years ago

 - Subject changed from Pools are still being murdered when cleaning up certain tracebacks to Pool destroyed on Wizard error